hollydavis541/lab-07-back-end/README.md

 Number and name of feature: Feature #1 Data formatting Estimate of time needed to complete: 15 minutes
 Start time: 09:00 AM
-Finish time:
+Finish time: 09:05 AM
-Actual time needed to complete:
+Actual time needed to complete: 5 minutes

 Number and name of feature: Feature #2 Locations Estimate of time needed to complete: